dvidelabs/flatcc/include/README.md

 ## Flatcc Builder Support

-For user code to generate flatbuffers, the `libflatccbuilder` library must be linked and `flatcc` must be in the include path to provide the necessary headers for the library.
+For user code to generate flatbuffers, the `libflatccrt.a` library must be linked and `flatcc` must be in the include path to provide the necessary headers for the library.
 This is not needed when only reading flatbuffers.